 Seeking out counseling is a brave step towards wellness.
 Often mental health struggles keep us from being fully present in our lives.
 Anxiety tends to keep our mind focusing on the “what ifs” and the worst case scenarios.
 Big life transitions can throw even the most even keeled person off kilter.
-Body image and food concerns tends to focus our worth only on our appearance rather than all our wonderful attributes.
+Depression leaves us without the energy and passion that our lives once had.

 The good news?
 Life doesn’t have to be like this.
 My passion is helping people live full, meaningful lives.
 I work with people to see their struggles from a new perspective, fully engage in their lives, and gain a toolbox of coping skills to use well beyond their time in counseling.
 I feel honored to help facilitate this process and see the amazing changes that occur in my clients’ lives.

 Who do I work with?

 I work with adult (age 18+) men and women.